 In addition to standard college entrance requirements, a student planning to participate in college athletics must meet other specific requirements.
 Below are criteria for students and parents to review.
-Please speak with the high school counselor for additional information should you need assistance.
+Please speak with the high school counselor or athletics/activities director for additional information should you need assistance.
 Edgenuity courses will not count as credit for NCAA.